minetest-mods/teleport-request/README.md

 - Assess value in changing all tpr-based chat commands to one global command such as /tp to reduce the chance of confusion between tps_admin and the original mod (and also make it so people don't have to remember so many commands).
 - Create a better sound effect for teleport and apply it to all teleport methods (not just /tpc)
 - Add a handful of coordinates which can be set in config and teleported to by anyone regardless of their protection status (eg., Spawn).
-- Create a new function for the actual setpos() to remove all the redundant code each time the player is moved and the sound played.
+- Create a new function for the actual set_pos() to remove all the redundant code each time the player is moved and the sound played.
 - Rewrite to place all chat commands into one single command much like how /teleport works.
 - Add a [different] sound effect at the source coords when a TP takes place (so other players hear it when to teleport away).
 - Make evade respect land: no teleporting inside land, but instead make sure player is standing on surface or in water.